Learn

 This means a working person over the age of 73 could potentially be contributing to an IRA while simultaneously required to take out minimum distributions in the same year.

-7. Investment contributions
+7. Investment Contributions

 Before the Tax Cuts and Jobs Act of 2017 (TCJA), taxpayers who itemized on Schedule A could deduct various investment expenses — such as investment management fees and financial planning fees — as miscellaneous itemized deductions.
 Miscellaneous itemized deductions also included things like unreimbursed job expenses and tax preparation fees.